 You will need a procedure that moves the synapse to a specified location.
-I have provided putsyn.hoc, which contains a procedure (putsyn()) that takes a single numeric argument in the range [0, 1] (i.e. the desired synaptic location).
+I have provided putsyn.py, which contains a function (putsyn()) that takes a single numeric argument in the range [0, 1] (i.e. the desired synaptic location).